 Of all of my achievements and experiences in my life so far I always thought that I have impacted my community in some way.
 Saving the world was not the goal, but I felt that in some way I was able to bring help and joy to those who needed it most within my reach.
 In many ways, I became a better person after seeing the best in others.
 Being an artist is a gift, though being a good person is the prize.
 No matter where I go from here either being a solo handmade artist to an advocate, I always think that I can find ways to show the small piece of the world I live in what I am capable of.

-Thank you for visiting my short bio, and accompanying me on my quest.
+Thank you for reading my short bio, and accompanying me on my quest.
 My journey is just beginning, and as J.R.R Tolkien once wrote: "Not all those who wander are lost.".